christianityorigins/website/books/_posts/2024-08-13-the-origins-of-christianity.md

 Flaccus dies at the same time Polemon II of Pontus takes power, and then Polemon II of Pontus dies around the same time Titus becomes emperor.
 The way to connect them is through the fact that they were all married to the same woman, Berenice, granddaughter of King Herod.
+Also note that all these kings/emperors had philosopher or religious figure aliasas, probably derived Summeria who required kings to also be priests or from Plato's "Philospher Kings" concept (Asander of Bosphours aka Julius Caesar was Gaius Julius Sohaemus the Priest-King of Emesa, Tiberius Julius Alexander was Josephus, Juba II was Apollonius of Tyana, King Izates was Jesus Ben Gamala, Cleopatra (Thea Philopator) of Mauretania was Philo of Alexndria, etc.).

 I. Ptolemaic & Bosphoran Dynasty